Kong/resty-redis-cluster/README.md

 4. Limitation only for turn on enable slave read: If we need to discover new slave node(but without adding new master), must retrigger new slot mapping cache refresh, otherwise slot mapping still record the last version of node tables.(easiest way is rebooting nginx nodes)

 5. Limitation only for turn on enable slave read: If slave -> master link is down(maybe still under sync and recovery), resty-redis-cluster will not filter these nodes out.
 Thus, read from slave may return unexpected response.
 Suggest always catch the response parsing exception while enable slave read.
    This is because client depends on cluster slots command.

 ### Compatibilty

 Currently, this library is fully tested with Redis `6.x` and `7.x`.

+### Changelog

+#### Unreleased

+1. Currently, the timeout for acquiring a lock is fixed to `5s`.
+   We add a new option `lock_timeout` to make it configurable.
+2. The lock timeout parameter was incorrectly set to `time_out = 0`.
+   We fix it to `timeout = 0`.
+This would improve perf as there is no need for everyone to refresh the slots.

+   This is a breaking change when there is network issues and the clients tries to refresh the slot info.
+Before the fix, all clients will refresh once, and after the fix only one client is fixing it.
+3. Return detailed error message to downstream component (e.g. Kong Gateway) for better debuggability.

 ## Copyright and License

 This module is licensed under the Apache License Version 2.0 .